Congratulations on the purchase of a Samsung Galaxy S10: A fine phone, and one that’s likely to serve you well.

 By default, the S10 doesn’t have its display set at maximum resolution.
 This aims to save a little battery life, but it means you’re missing out on some sharpness and some pixels.
 If you’d rather have the maximum display resolution and don’t mind the battery life hit, open up Settings and choose Display, then Screen resolution.
 The maximum you can go on the S10 is WQHD+, or 3040 by 1440 pixels.

-Out of the box, the S10 arranges home screen and app drawer icons in 4-by-5 grids, but you can up this to 4-by-6, 5-by-5, or 5-by-6 if you don't mind sacrificing a bit of icon size along the way.
+Out of the box, the Samsung Galaxy S10 arranges home screen and app drawer icons in 4-by-5 grids, but you can up this to 4-by-6, 5-by-5, or 5-by-6 if you don’t mind sacrificing a bit of icon size along the way.
 Long press on a blank part of the home screen, then choose Home screen settings.
-Both the Home screen grid and Apps screen grid choices given you options and you can take your pick.
-You'll see a preview of the change first, and you can tap Apply to confirm it.
+Both the Home screen grid and Apps screen grid choices give you options and you can take your pick.
+The difference is that on the Apps screen grid you can preview it with your existing app icons, while the Home screen is just a blank grid.
+You’ll see a preview of the change first, and you can tap Apply to confirm it.

-The S10 comes with a special video enhancer that boosts the colors on screen and lightens some of a scene's darker areas to make them easier to see.
+The S10 comes with a special video enhancer that boosts the colors on screen and lightens some of a scene’s darker areas to make them easier to see.
 Whether or not you prefer these enhancements is a personal preference, but you can switch the feature on and off by going to Advanced features, then Video enhancer in Settings.
-It doesn't work for all apps, but it does for the default video player and YouTube.
+It doesn’t work for all apps, but it does for the default video player, YouTube, TikTok and any other major streaming apps.

 10. Stabilize shaky video footage